 - Enable BitLocker feature of Windows, if needed.
 The steps to enable BitLocker may differ by operating system.
 For example:

 - If using Server 2008, go to Server Manager, Features, and enable the BitLocker features.

 - If using Windows 7, go to Control Panel, Programs and Features, Turn Windows Features on or off, and turn BitLocker on.

 - If using Windows Server 2012, you may skip downloading and running the Bitlocker Preparation Tool (step 3).

 - If you do not see the feature, re-check your operating system version or contact Microsoft for support.
 If prompted, reboot your system.

 - Download and run BitLocker Preparation Tool, available on the Microsoft website.
 You will need to reboot your system.
 For Windows servers, while in test or pre-production you may need to turn off Internet Explorer Enhanced Security from the desktop (Server Manager, Local Server, Enhanced Security Configuration Setting, then turn it off for administrators).
 This security feature is usually turned on, but can make it difficult to use internet browsers and prevent some Microsoft downloads.

-3) merge the the boot files onto an another existing volume other than the operating system volume.
+- merge the boot files onto an another existing volume other than the operating system volume.

 If you have multiple partitions on a single physical hard drive already, you may need to reinstall your operating system.
 Luckily, you do not need to understand the above completely because in order to ease the process of creating the system volume, Microsoft provides the BitLocker Driver Preparation Tool.